querqy/chorus/katas/001_optimize_a_query.md

 ID Field: `id`
 Additional Display Fields: `thumb:img_500x500, name, supplier, attr_t_product_type`

-We want to show our Business Owner enough information about our products so they can understand the context of our search, but not so much they are overwhelmed!
+We want to show our Merchandizer enough information about our products so they can understand the context of our search, but not so much they are overwhelmed!

 On the next screen lets go ahead and add our problem queries _notebook_ and _laptop_.